pointfreeco/swift-issue-reporting/README.md

   <img alt="A purple runtime warning in Xcode showing that an issue has been reported." src="Sources/IssueReporting/Documentation.docc/Resources/runtime-warning.png">
 </picture>

-This provides a very visible way to see when an issue has occurred in your application without stopping the app's execution and interrupting your workflow.
+This provides a very visual way of seeing when an issue has occurred in your application without stopping the app's execution or interrupting your workflow.

-The [`reportIssue`](<doc:reportIssue(_:fileID:filePath:line:column:)>) tool can also be customized to allow for other ways of reporting issues.
+The `reportIssue` tool can also be customized to allow for other ways of reporting issues.
 It can be configured to trigger a breakpoint if you want to do some debugging when an issue is reported, or a precondition or fatal error if you want to truly stop execution.
 And you can create your own custom issue reporter to send issues to OSLog or an external server.

-Further, when running your code in a testing context (both XCTest and Swift's native Testing framework), all reported issues become _test failures_.
+Further, when running your code in a testing context (both Swift's native Testing framework as well as XCTest), all reported issues become _test failures_.
 This helps you get test coverage that problematic code paths are not executed, and makes it possible to build testing tools for libraries that ship in the same target as the library itself.